Samih-codes/Intermediate_Python_Projects/My_Snake_Game/README.md

 - Animating the Snake Segments on Screen
 - Create a Snake Class & Move to OOP
 - How to Control the Snake with a Keypress
+- Class Inheritance
+- How to Slice Lists & Tuples in Python